tyroguru/BPFTrace-hol/bpftrace.md

 * We index the `@calls[]` array using the `probe` builtin variable.
 This expands to the name of the probe that has been fired (e.g., `tracepoint:syscalls:sys_enter_futex`).
 * Each entry in a map can have one of a number of pre-defined functions associated with it.
 Here the `count()` function simply increments an associated counter every time we hit the probe and we therefore keep count of the number of times a probe has been hit.

+**IMPORTANT NOTE:** If you're running these examples on your devserver (we hope you are!) the order and number of system calls you see may well be different to the output given above.
+For the sake of this example we will focus on futex(2) calls.

-[**NOTE**: maps are a key data structure that you'll use very frequently!]
+[**NOTE:** maps are a key data structure that you'll use very frequently!]

 2. Now let's iterate using the data we just acquired to drill down and discover who is making those `futex` syscalls!
+Again, let's give it 15-20 seconds before issuing a `<ctrl-c>`:

 ```
 # bpftrace -e 'tracepoint:syscalls:sys_enter_futex{@calls[comm] = count();}'